Mateusz022/Mateusz022/README.md

 - 👀 I’m interested in ...
 - Gaining more experience
-- Meet a lot people from whom I can learn more
+- Meeting a lot people from whom I can learn more
-- Be engaged in project to improve language skills
+- Being engaged in project to improve language skills

 - 🌱 I’m currently learning ...